-If you’re wondering about the prospect of a March Madness perfect bracket through the entire run of the NCAA tournament, consider this: It’s hard enough to get past the first two days with out a bust.
+If you’re wondering about the prospect of a March Madness bracket that is perfect through the entire run of the NCAA tournament, consider this: It’s hard enough to get past the first two days without a bust.
+But it's not impossible.

-Based on the reporting, we could not find verified brackets that have been perfect into the Sweet 16 (or 48 games) at all.
+We could find no verified brackets that have been perfect into the Sweet 16 (or 48 games) at all.
 There was a widely reported instance of a bracket that was perfect through two rounds in 2010, but there was no way to verify the bracket’s authenticity.
-It had been entered in an online game where picks could be altered between rounds, according to a Deadspin report at the time.
+It had been entered in an online game where picks could be altered between rounds according to a Deadspin report at the time.